You can download a PDF of my full CV (click here – Jan 2019 version).

 2009 MPH Indiana University, Bloomington, IN

-2006 BS, Psychology University of Science and Arts of Oklahoma, Chickasha, OK
+2006 BS, Psychology University of Science & Arts of OK, Chickasha, OK

 2017- Assistant Professor of Sociology, CSU East Bay, Hayward, CA